 - Bank account number

-- If members make payments through Paypal, then we do not receive personal financial information.
+- If members make payments through Paypal or GoCardless, then we do not receive personal financial information.

 Further personal choice information including: